howdyai/botkit-docs/docs/readme-ciscospark.md

 | studio_token | String | An API token from [Botkit Studio](#readme-studio.md)
 | debug | Boolean | Enable debug logging
 | public_address | _required_ the root url of your application (https://mybot.com)
-| `ciscospark_access_token` | _required_ token provided by Cisco Webex Teams for your bot
+| `ciscospark_access_token` | _required_ token provided by Webex Teams for your bot
-| secret | _required_ secret for validating webhooks originate from Cisco Webex Teams
+| secret | _required_ secret for validating webhooks originate from Webex Teams
-| webhook_name | _optional_ name for webhook configuration on Cisco Webex Teams side.
+| webhook_name | _optional_ name for webhook configuration on Webex Teams side.
 Providing a name here allows for multiple bot instances to receive the same messages.
 Defaults to 'Botkit Firehose'
 | `limit_to_org` | _optional_ organization id in which the bot should exist.
 If user from outside org sends message, it is ignored
 | `limit_to_domain` | _optional_ email domain (@howdy.ai) or array of domains [@howdy.ai, @botkit.ai] from which messages can be received